 EXT.
 CAMACHO'S RANCH - MORNING

 Athletic, slim, ALENA CAMACHO (19) culls a spirited stallion from the corral into a training pen.
 It skirts away as Alena climbs over the rail.

 SUPER: 12 YEARS LATER - MADRID

-(Alena played as a 7-year-old and later as a 19-year-old - two different actors)
+(Alena played as a 7-year-old and later as a 19 year old - two different actors) 'Courage'

-'Courage'

 Example #3: Character

 Correct

-1 INT GREEN RO OM - 1 NIGHT
+INT.
+GREEN ROOM - NIGHT

-There's a knock on the door.
+There's a knock on the door. .

 DIRECTOR (O.S.)
-Dr. Bill, you're on in one minute.
+Dr. Bill your on in one minute.